haacked/haacked.com/_posts/2022/2022-07-25-lessons-from-the-pivot.md

 Building a startup is easy.
 You file some paperwork and bam!
 You're a startup!

 Building a start-up that's sustainable and can pay everyone a nice salary, on the other hand, is very tough.
-Today, as my company, [A Serious Business, Inc.](https://www.aseriousbusiness.com/) launches [Abbot on Product Hunt](https://www.producthunt.com/posts/abbot), I thought I'd reflect on some of the lessons learned in the past couple years.
+We are launching [Abbot on Product Hunt](https://www.producthunt.com/posts/abbot) today, and preparing last week made me reflect on some of the lessons we've learned since starting our business.

 [Abbot](https://ab.bot/) is a Slack App (and bot) that helps teams keep track of customer conversations in Slack.